According to this thread on Quora, there are some hidden secrets you should look out for on your next trip to Disneyland.

 In the foyer of “Great Moments with Mr. Lincoln,” there is a park bench where Walt came up with the idea while watching his daughters play.
 This is the Griffith Park bench, and nearby is one of the actual carousel horses that his daughters used to ride.

-5. When the park first opens, go to the Main Street Station and ask for a reservation to ride in the Lily Belle train car.
+5. When the park first opens, go to the Main Street Station and ask for a reservation to ride in the Lilly Belle train car.

 “This train car is named after Walt’s wife, who helped design it.
 It is lavishly decorated.”
-Can you believe they’d let a schmuck like you ride Lily Belle’s train car??
+Can you believe they’d let a schmuck like you ride Lilly Belle’s train car??

 Once you get to the second hill (the one with the snakes), start looking for the Billy Goat, who should be raised up on your right.
 Stare the goat down and don’t take your eyes off of him.
 You’ll experience a dizzy, disorienting feeling that will make the ride even more exciting.